Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Preliminaries

 \subsection{Signal Model}

-Consider a network with $K$ single-antenna nodes transmitting data to a computation point (\ac{CP}) over a shared channel.
+Consider a network with $K$ single-antenna nodes transmitting data to a \ac{CP} over a shared channel.
 Each node $k$ sends a data value $x_k \in \mathbb{F}_Q $, where $\mathbb{F}_Q$ denotes a finite field with $Q=2^b$ elements, where $x_k$ is represented using $b$ bits.
-The goal of the \ac{CP} is to compute the desired function $f(x_1,\ldots,x_K)$ over the \ac{MAC}s.
+The goal of the \ac{CP} is to compute any finite-valued function $f(x_1,\ldots,x_K)$ over the \ac{MAC}s.
 Each node encodes its data value $x_k$ into a modulated signal $\vec{x}_k$ through an encoder $\mathcal{E}_k$, such that $\vec{x}_k = \mathcal{E}_k(x_k)\in \mathbb{C}$.
-We assume perfect synchronization of carrier frequency and symbol timing among all the nodes and the \ac{CP}, and then the \ac{CP} receives the superimposed signal as
+We assume perfect synchronization of carrier frequency and symbol timing among all the nodes and the \ac{CP}\footnote{{ In practical systems, techniques such as frame timing and carrier frequency offset estimation can be applied for achieving synchronization~\cite{guo2021over}.}}, and then the \ac{CP} receives the superimposed signal as

 where \( h_k \) and \( p_k \) denote the channel coefficient and transmit power for node \( k \), and \( \vec{z} \sim \mathcal{N}(0, \sigma_z^2) \) represents the additive white Gaussian noise.